graphile/crystal/examples/forum/tutorial.md

 > );
 > ```
 >
 > If you are going to use UUIDs as the primary key, it is recommended you use `uuid_generate_v1mc` to generate the ids.
-It is time based which means the ids will be mostly sequential.
-This is good for your primary key index.
+This is because `uuid_generate_v1mc` is time based which means the ids will be mostly sequential which is good for your primary key index.
 >
 > There are pros and cons to both approaches, choose what works best for your application!

 ### Table Documentation
-Now that we have created our table, we want to document it in Postgres.
-By adding comments to our table and its columns using the Postgres [`COMMENT`](https://www.postgresql.org/docs/9.6/static/sql-comment.html) command, we will allow tools like PostGraphQL and others that introspect the Postgres schema to display rich domain specific documentation.
+Now that we have created our table, we want to document it within the Postgres database.
+By adding comments to our table and its columns using the Postgres [`COMMENT`](https://www.postgresql.org/docs/9.6/static/sql-comment.html) command, we will allow tools like PostGraphQL to display rich domain specific documentation.

 To add comments, just see the SQL below: